 To acquire surplus Federal real and related personal property at public benefit discount for educational uses, an applicant must be both organizationally eligible and programmatically eligible.

 Eligible applicants will be required to demonstrate they have authority to conduct the proposed program.
-In addition, the eligible applicant must demonstrate that it is legally authorized to hold title to real property.
+In addition, the eligible applicant must demonstrate that it is legally authorized to hold titles to real property.

 In accordance with 46 CFR § 387.1, the applicant must use the property for “development or operation of a port facility.”
 The term “port facility” (for the purposes of the Port Conveyance Program) is listed in 46 CFR § 387.2.
 A port facility is defined as: